TISUnion/PrimeBackup/docs/config.md

 #### creation_skip_missing_file

-In certain scenarios, server plugins / mods do not respect to the `/save off` command, and may still delete files when PB is creating a backup.
+In certain scenarios, server plugins / mods do not respect the `/save off` command, and may still delete files when PB is creating a backup.
 These missing files can cause the backup operation to fail due to file not found errors